ayana-morgenstern/DH5000/social media jan22.md

 - can facilite networks/networking that you could not usually encounter **can also exacerbate existing bias**
 - selling privacy for convenience and interactivity.
 - creating digital copies of ourselves: simulacra!
+- do companies have social responsibility as to how their platforms are used?
+Difference between legal responsibility/social responsibility.
+- Troll: clear intent. often about disagreement. "shit-disturbing".
+- Bot: Intent is ambiguous. automated.
+- General public: the masses. the average layperson.

+-docnow.io (documenting the now: how to archive/study social media. how newspapers rewrite the news)